 Meanwhile, obviously no one gets to wear one of the queen's tiaras until they become a member of the family—or if you were born in, until you're married, which is why you don't see the unmarried princesses in the family prancing around in them.

-Princess Anne's daughter Zara Tindall, the first of the queen's grandchildren to get married, doesn't have a royal title but she's still family—yet she benefited from her own mother's collection.
-When she married Mike Tindall in 2011, Zara wore the Meander Tiara, which had been given to Anne by the queen, who previously received it from her own mother-in-law, Prince Philip's mother Princess Alice.
+Princess Anne's daughter, Zara Tindall, the first of the queen's granddaughters to get married, doesn't have a royal title but she's still family—yet she benefited from her own mother's collection.
+When she married Mike Tindall in 2011, Zara wore the Meander Tiara, which had been given to Anne by the queen, who previously received it from her own mother-in-law, Princess Alice.

-Camilla's outing with it in September 2005 at a state banquet for the royal family of Norway was its first appearance since 1947.
+Camilla's outing wearing the Delhi Durbar in September 2005 at a state banquet for the royal family of Norway was its first appearance since 1947.

 Camilla's next tiara appearance was at the Commonwealth Heads of Government Meeting, held in Malta in 2007, with the Greville Tiara, or Boucheron Honeycomb Tiara.
 Also passed down from the Queen Mother, Queen Elizabeth II herself has never worn it.

-Being the down-to-earth woman she is, Camilla (whose longtime hairdresser Hugh Green helps secure tiaras and make them more comfortable, by adding some fake hair to the crown of her head) has sported the Greville almost two dozen times—including at the tiara-fest that was the state banquet for the Netherlands last month—and considers it a favorite.
+Being the down-to-earth woman she is, Camilla (whose longtime hairdresser Hugh Green helps secure tiaras and make them more comfortable by adding some fake hair to the crown of her head) has sported the Greville almost two dozen times—including at the tiara-fest that was the state banquet for the Netherlands in 2018—and considers it a favorite.
 It was one of the tiaras the Queen Mother wore most frequently, and Charles was especially close with his grandmother until her death in 2002.

 Camilla has mixed it up a few times with the leaf-and petal-motif Cubitt-Shand Tiara, from her own family.
 What sort of family tiara did you bring to the table when you got married?

-Naturally, there was plenty of anticipation for what tiara Meghan Marklewho, like Fergie, didn't have a family tiara to call her own—would wear on her wedding day in May.
+Naturally, there was plenty of anticipation for what tiara Meghan Markle—who, like Sarah Ferguson, didn't have a family tiara to call her own—would wear on her wedding day in May 2018.

 As it turned out, the queen loaned Prince Harry's bride the art deco-style Queen Mary Diamond Bandeau Tiara, a wedding present given to Mary (when she was still Princess Victoria Mary of Teck) in 1893 and then passed to Queen Elizabeth II in 1953.

-According to the all-things-crown-jewels site Order of Splendor, the DBT has been mistaken for other pieces, including the Queen Mary Lozenge Bandeau Tiara, which was last seen on Princess Margaret in 1965, but that the one Meghan wore had not in fact been seen since it was given to the queen in 1953.
+According to the all-things-crown-jewels site Order of Splendor, the DBT has been mistaken for other pieces, including the Queen Mary Lozenge Bandeau Tiara, which was last seen on Princess Margaret in 1965—but the one Meghan actually wore hadn't been seen since it was given to the queen in 1953.